Sant720/sandwich/content/docs/extras/setup-journey.md

 Now my local site loaded with the **full hugo-book demo content** (sidebar, sections, sample pages, etc.), and I could start replacing it with my own docs, including this setup journey page.

+> [!TIP]
+> Copying the example site content is a quick way to understand how a theme expects its content tree to be structured before you rewrite it with your own documentation.

 ---

+## Deploying to Vercel

-## 8. Vercel deployment
+### 8. Vercel deployment

 After all this, Vercel deployment was easy.
 I did it straight from Vercel's UI by connecting it to my GitHub repository.

-However, I quickly ran into this build error.
+However, I quickly ran into this build error:

 ```bash {linenos=inline hl_lines=[8,9]}
 14:55:51.934 Running build in Washington, D.C., USA (East) – iad1